enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 :::

 ### References
-As implied, references doesn't bring the dependent data directly into the schema, but just a reference to views.
-With references you can create reusable schemas and reference the views created by that schemas across multiple other schemas.
+As implied, references don't bring the dependent data directly into the schema, but just a reference to views.
+With references you can create reusable schemas and reference the views created by that schema across multiple other schemas.

-As the referenced views are not directly embedded into the referencing view it also means that it's not always neccesary to reprocess the referencing view.
+As the referenced views are not directly embedded into the referencing view it also means that it's not always neccessary to reprocess the referencing view.

-To understand exactly how references works let's take a look at a view containing references.
+To understand exactly how references works, let's take a look at a view containing references.

 ```json title="View with two references"
 {